14 BEST reasons to hike the Lares Trek

 You can still hike the Inca trail

-Depending on the length and type of package you choose, it’s a possibility to hike part of the Inca Trail.
+Depending on the length and type of package you choose, it’s a chance to hike part of the Inca Trail.
 Certain packages include the Short Inca Trail to Machu Picchu.
-The Lares trek follows the standard route (Cusco, Huarani, Cancha Cancha, Quiwarani, Cuncani, Lares Hot Springs and Ollantaytambo), once you arrive in Ollantaytambo you will then join the Inca trail from KM 104.
+The Lares trek follows the standard route (Cusco, Huarani, Cancha Cancha, Quiwarani, Cuncani, Lares Hot Springs, and Ollantaytambo), once you arrive in Ollantaytambo you will then join the Inca trail from KM 104.
 This gives you the best of both worlds.

 See our best Lares Trek and Inca Trail combos

-Remoteness of the trek.
+The remoteness of the trek.

 Pick-up a few skills from the local’s untainted culture.

-Star studded night skies.
+Star-studded night skies.

 Glacial peaks and lakes with unique birds and other species

-Besides the many alpacas and llamas that form part of the valley, you might see animals like the Andean Deer, Foxes, Pumas and Viscachas.
+Besides the many alpacas and llamas that form part of the valley, you might see animals like the Andean Deer, Foxes, Pumas, and Viscachas.
 Although some of these are rare, it is possible to see them.
-Also keep an eye in the sky for the Caracara Falcon, Andean Geese, Condors and Hummingbirds.
+Also keep an eye in the sky for the Caracara Falcon, Andean Geese, Condors, and Hummingbirds.